 In the early 1980s, the 3D gimmick was all the rage.
-That was especially true for the third movie of horror franchises.
+That was especially true for the third movie in horror franchises.
 A year after Jason came to life in three dimensions, the rapidly dwindling Jaws franchise attempted the trick with Jaws 3-D. Splatter fans appreciated Jason’s weapons and the gore coming through the screen, but this movie is mostly remembered for giving the villain his trademark hockey mask.
-Despite the dismal critical score, this was one of the highest grossing movies in the Friday the 13th pantheon.
+Despite the dismal critical score, this was one of the highest-grossing movies in the Friday the 13th pantheon.
 It managed to reach the coveted number one spot at the box office on its way to reportedly grossing just over $36 million worldwide, according to Box Office Mojo.

 7. Friday the 13th: The Final Chapter (1984)

 As I said before, never trust a horror movie with the word “Final” in the title.
 Case in point: Friday the 13th: The Final Chapter.
 At the time, slasher films were losing their box office luster despite the massive returns from the franchise’s previous installment.
 The producers saw it as time to wrap up the Voorhees Family’s revenge story with one last bloodbath andr ecurring character Tommy Jarvis had the honor of killing Jason.